eclipse-aaspe/server/README.md

 On Windows please start ```startForDemo.bat```.

-We provide a couple of sample admin shells (packaged as .aasx) for you to test and play with the software at: http://www.admin-shell-io.com/samples/ Please copy these to the ```aasxs``` subdirectory as needed.
+We provide a couple of sample admin shells (packaged as .aasx) for you to test and play with the software at: http://www.admin-shell-io.com/samples/.
+Please copy these to the ```aasxs``` subdirectory as needed.

 ### Running on Windows

 Change to the directory where you extracted the release bundle.

-Invoke the executable with the same name as the server variant.
+Start ```startForDemo.bat``` or invoke the executable with the same name as the server variant.
 For example:

 ```
 AasxServerWindows.exe --opc --rest -data-path /path/to/aasxs